LoyolaChicagoCS/gradhandbook/source/regulations.rst

 .. index:: permission required

-*You cannot register yourself for Comp 490 or 499* as both require the permission of the GPD or instructor of record.
+*You cannot register yourself for Comp 490 or 499* as both require the permission of the |gpd| or instructor of record.
 See sections :ref:`independent_study` and :ref:`internships`.

 In any course where there is a note about *consent or permission required*, you must make a direct emailed request to the department, *clearly stating* the course and *section* (if more than one is offered) and *semester*, and the number of *credits* if that is variable.
 If you are asking for a course that requires the permission of the instructor, please add your direct request to an approving email that you forward from the instructor.